What Does BCDR (Business Continuity & Disaster Recovery) Mean For Your Company?

 BCDR Appliance

-The recovery part is faster when new servers are restored to the state of old servers in a single imaging process—as opposed to piecing together each server’s software components from the ground up.
+The recovery process is faster when new servers are restored to their former states in a single imaging process instead of assembling each server’s software components from the ground up.